FR-translation-for-Stardew-Valley-Mods/predictivemods/ROADMAP.md

 Read this document to peer into the future of these very mods!
 Spooky.

-## Public Access TV introductory events

-* "In the Cans": event with Linus in Town after can checked

 ## Version 1.0.0 release

+* Fix Garbage predictions and GarbageChannel event positioning for SVE
-* Also pending CustomTV second page fix in PyTK
+* Pending CustomTV second page fix in PyTK
 * Create Nexus and ModDrop entries

 ---